 While you can purchase our gummies with broad-spectrum CBD extract from this state, none of our edibles will be available for purchase in this state until Idaho legalizes Delta-9 products derived from hemp.

 Delta-9 THC Legal Status in 49 States

 As of 2022, Delta-9 products that are compliant with the 2018 Farm Bill are legal in all 48 states, as Idaho and Kansas don’t allow hemp products that contain any THC compound.

-The legal status of Delta 9 is subject to change in any state, so keep up with hemp and cannabis laws in your state if you consume products that contain this compound.
+The legal status of Delta 9 is subject to change in any state, so keep up with Delta 9 THC legality law changes in your state if you consume products that contain this compound.
 All nama CBD Delta 9 edibles are compliant with the Farm Bill and legal in all states besides Idaho.